 It is important to follow your doctor's instructions carefully and attend all follow-up appointments to ensure that your bursitis is effectively managed.
 With proper treatment and care, most cases of bursitis can be resolved within a few weeks to a few months.

 If you are struggling with bursitis or other joint pain, contact our experts at PT Family Medicine for patient-focused, hands-on treatment to address your condition.
-Visit our website today to schedule a free consultation!
+Visit our website today to schedule an consultation!